 Today, we are going to look at how the Dometic 310 vs 320 can make your RV more practical and at the same time, stylish.
-We will look at the size, flush, and installation.
+We will look at the size, flush, and installation of these systems.
 We will compare the value for money and include some pros and cons of each.

 If you are looking to add some home comfort to your RV, the toilet is definitely one area to focus on.
 With long hours on the road and a tight schedule to reach your destination, the last thing you want is a ton of toilet stops- especially when you have children!